cyew3/oneVPL-intel-gpu/api/documentation/mediasdk-man.md

 --- | ---
 `MFX_ERR_UNSUPPORTED` | Unsupported configurations, parameters, or features `MFX_ERR_INVALID_VIDEO_PARAM` | Invalid video parameters detected. **Init** and **Reset** functions return this status code to indicate either that mandated input parameters are unspecified, or the functions failed to correct them.
 `MFX_ERR_INCOMPATIBLE_VIDEO_PARAM` | Incompatible video parameters detected.
 If a **Reset** function returns this status code, a component—decoder, encoder or video preprocessor—cannot process the specified configuration with existing structures and frame buffers.
-If the function [MFXVideoDECODE_DecodeFrameAsync](#MFXVideoDECODE_DecodeFrameAsync) returnsthis status code, the bitstream contains an incompatible video parameter configuration that the decoder cannot follow.
+If the function [MFXVideoDECODE_DecodeFrameAsync](#MFXVideoDECODE_DecodeFrameAsync) returns this status code, the bitstream contains an incompatible video parameter configuration that the decoder cannot follow.
 `MFX_WRN_VIDEO_PARAM_CHANGED` | The decoder detected a new sequence header in the bitstream.
 Video parameters may have changed.
 `MFX_WRN_VALUE_NOT_CHANGED` | The parameter has been clipped to its value range.
 `MFX_WRN_OUT_OF_RANGE` | The parameter is out of valid value range.